n3rdopolis/rebeccablackos/README.txt

 PROBLEMS:
       The distribution is now using systemd v212 as its init system, replacing Ubuntu's upstart/systemd v204 hybrid.
 As the first tier packages are still built around the assumption that upstart is the default init system, there might be breakerage.

+BOOT OPTIONS:
+      The WaylandLoginManager responds when paticular strings are passed to the kernel command line.
+These options are made availible by the live CD boot menu, or on an installed system by running the command rbos-failedboot as root.
+(Which is automatically called when the login manager's display server crashes 5 times.)
+            wlmforcefbdev: Force the WaylandLoginManager to handle the system as if though it does not support kernel mode setting, even if kernel mode setting is availible.
+            wlmforceswrender: Force all user sessions, and the Login Manager's display to be started with the environment variable EGL_SOFTWARE=1
+            wlmdebug: Force more sysrq trigger options to be availible, then the more secure default.
+Allow the option for a graphical login terminal to be started on the wayland login manager's display.
+This option is not settable from rbos-failedboot as it's for more advanced users

 BUILDING:
      Building your own ISO is simple.
 Simply download the SVN by ensuring subversion is installed, and running the command: svn co https://rebeccablackos.svn.sourceforge.net/svnroot/rebeccablackos